 Another example occurs when Clare rescues Galatea from Agatha's clutches ?
 Clare's Windcutter nicks off a bit of Galatea's bangs, prompting Galatea to snark that her rescuer's technique needs refining.

-A slight subversion occurs in the second episode of Zombie Loan: The cleaver that cuts off one of Michiru's braids actually does hit and fatally wound her.
-She's later resurrected and cuts the second one off herself.
+A variation occurs in the second episode of Zombie Loan: The cleaver that cuts off one of Michiru's braids actually does hit and fatally wound her, subverting the "close call" aspect.
+But she's later resurrected and cuts the second one off herself.